 Once it had streamlined France’s administrative divisions, the National Constituent Assembly turned its attention to simplifying and standardising weights and measures.
 The systems for weighing and measuring items in the Ancien Régime were notoriously confusing.
 Before the revolution, France used more than 100 different ways of dividing and measuring land.
 Units of weight and measurement were usually determined by local custom, city officials or feudal seigneurs.
 Standards were fixed locally, for example, units of length for rope, cloth or building supplies might be measured against a beam at the town market or markings on a cathedral wall.
 Weights were often determined by containers – baskets, barrels, carts and so forth – but the size of these could vary considerably from one place to the next.
 The lack of national standards and consistency was particularly frustrating for merchants, importers and wholesalers who traded in different regions.
 In March 1790 the National Constituent Assembly resolved to adopt a uniform system of weights and measures – however there were several ideas about how to proceed and contention about what system to adopt.

 The men of the Académie were pleased with their creation.
-The metric system was based on mathematics, geometry, physics and longitude, yet its decimal base meant that it was practical, functional, easy to use and calculate.
-“Nothing so great and so simple”, said Lavoisier, “has ever come from the hand of man”.
+The metric system was based on mathematics, geometry, physics and longitude, yet its decimal base meant that it was practical, functional and easy to calculate.
+“Nothing so great and so simple”, said Antoine de Lavoisier, “has ever come from the hand of man”.
 The Académie’s scientists believed the new system would become popular in France, then spread around the world.
-Revolutionary politicians supported this idea.
+Revolutionary politicians supported the proposed new system.
 The Assembly’s 1791 decree had as one of its aims “extending this uniformity to foreign countries… committing them to a new measuring system [based on] nothing arbitrary or peculiar to the situation of one people of the world”.
-Their predictions were largely justified, however it took years before the new system was embraced in France, let alone worldwide.
+Their predictions were largely justified but it would take years before the new system was embraced in France, let alone worldwide.
 The National Convention fixed July 1st 1794 as the date when the metric system would become compulsory.
-By the time this date arrived, almost all French citizens – including most government departments – were still using whatever weights and measures they had used before.
-The national government’s failure to supply ‘metre sticks’, standardised weights and information about the new system was partly to blame.
+By the time this date arrived, almost all French citizens – including most government departments – were still using old systems of weights and measures.
+The national government’s failure to supply ‘metre sticks’, standardised weights and educational material about the new system was partly to blame.